🍂 Buy your course today and get access throughout 2025 🏷️ Course catalog

 The image shows the calculation of the quantity sold.

-The MIN function simply returns the smallest of its arguments and is used here to evaluate if all 100 units purchased on 01/03/2022 have already been sold.
+The MIN function returns the smallest of its arguments, and in this case, it determines if all 100 units purchased on 01/03/2022 have already been sold.

-1. For the next purchase, a similar formula applies, but now we need to consider the 100 units we have already sold.
-We then write a SUM formula that adds all the values above and subtracts them from the total number of units sold.
+1. For the next purchase, apply a similar formula, but consider the 100 units already sold.
+Then, use a SUM formula to add all the values above and subtract them from the total number of units sold.

 The image shows the column quantity sold.